abroroo/til/React Query/React Query use, and its methods.md

   ```

-  - When the user submits the form, we call the `mutate` function with the new todo data to create the new user.
+  - When the user submits the form, we call the `mutate` function with the new name data to create the new user.
   - We handle loading, error, and success states using `isLoading`, `isError`, and `error`.

   That's the basics of using __useMutate__!
 It simplifies data mutation in React applications and provides a convenient way to manage loading, error, and success states during mutation operations.